dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Menu:      :menuselection:`View --> Frame Selected`
    :Shortcut:  :kbd:`NumpadPeriod`

-Moves the viewpoint so that you can see the selection.
+Changes the view so that you can see the selected object(s).